 Your score and social media behavior then put you into one of sixteen categories.
-They range from the low level Dabbler who is just starting out in social media to the Thought Leader is who a visionary in their industry.
-I am categorized as an Explorer which is “Someone who is actively engage in the social web, constantly trying out new ways to interact and network.
+They range from the low-level Dabbler who is just starting out in social media to the Thought Leader is who a visionary in their industry.
+I am categorized as an Explorer which is “Someone who is actively engaged in the social web, constantly trying out new ways to interact and network.
 You’re exploring the ecosystem and making it work for you.
 Your level of activity and engagement shows that you “get it”, we predict you’ll be moving up.”

 If Twitter and Facebook aren’t funding these guys they are idiots because the introduction of game mechanics into the social media landscape makes it even more addicting as you want to post more content, get more followers so you can see your score and classification rise.